Pamela Weintraub

 EDUCATION

-Marine Biological Laboratory at Woods Hole, Science Writing Fellowship with concentration in molecular evolution, summer 1990
+Marine Biological Laboratory at Woods Hole, Summer science Writing Fellowship with concentration in molecular evolution, 1990